- Understand and appreciate a short story and novel

 - Example of theme statement from "The Scribe": People can make positive changes in their community and world.

-- Give each group a theme graphic organizer and rubric, explain how to use it.
+Step 5: Give each group a Theme Organizer printable and Bud, Not Buddy Rubric printable, explain how to use it.

-- Explain how students will use a graphic organizer to plan and organize their information.
+Step 7: Explain how students will use the Theme Organizer printable to plan and organize their information.

-- Record their responses on the board — they will most likely respond family, friendship, hard work, love, hope and survival.
-Remind them those are not the actual themes but big ideas/topics.
+Step 11: Record their responses on the board — they will most likely respond family, friendship, hard work, love, hope and survival.
+Remind them those are not the actual themes but big ideas or topics.

-- Write the previous topics on small pieces of paper, fold, place in box and have each group choose a big idea/topic.
+Step 12: Write the previous topics on small pieces of paper, fold, place in box and have each group choose a big idea topic.
 Each group will be responsible for a big idea topic.

 - Why is family a possible big idea in Bud, Not Buddy?